anddimario/interstellar-js/README.md

 - trigger that exec commands
 - basic authentication for single route
 - optional gzip success response
+- rate limiter on route based on ip or header
+- restrictions on route based on ip or header
 - minimal requirements

 ### Requirements